Last verified: Saturday, 2. March 2024 at 08:21 AM

 These are the main product categories of imports and exports to and from San Marino.

-San Marino is currently rated at 4,5 out of a possible 5.0.
-Collected from 2 official sources.
-Please reconsider your need to travel to San Marino.
+San Marino is currently rated at 5,0 out of a possible 5.0.
+Collected from 1 official sources.
+It is not safe to travel San Marino.

-There are currently 4,962 officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in San Marino.
+There are currently no officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in San Marino.
 As reported by the European Centre for Disease Prevention and Control this morning (~8:30am CET).
-There are currently 86 officially reported deaths related to this disease in San Marino.
+There are currently no officially reported deaths related to this disease in San Marino.

 San Marino has a size of 61 km² or 24 mi² which is about one third times the size of Washington, DC.